-The following list identifies some but not necessarily all of the services and supplies that may require precertification under the medical plan.
+The following list identifies some, but not all, of the services and supplies that may require precertification under the medical plan.
 Services requiring precertification are subject to change.
-Refer to the website for the full and most current list.
 Precertification is required for the following types of medical expenses:

-- Stays in a hospital

-- Stays in a skilled nursing facility

-- Stays in a rehabilitation facility

-- Home health care

-- Private duty nursing care

-- Transportation (non-emergent) by fixed wing aircraft (plane)

-- Applied behavioral analysis

-- Autologous chondrocyte implantation, Carticel (injection into the knee of cartilage cells grown from tissue cultures)

-- Cochlear implant (surgical implant of a device into the ear to try to improve hearing)

-- Dental implants and oral appliances

-- Dialysis visits

-- Dorsal column (lumbar) neurostimulators: trial or implantation (for relief of severe pain)

-- Electric or motorized wheelchairs and scooters
+- Stays in a hospital - Stays in a skilled nursing facility - Stays in a rehabilitation facility (including a licensed residential treatment facility) - Transportation by fixed wing aircraft (plane) - Arthroscopic hip surgery to repair impingement syndrome including labral repair - Autologous chondrocyte implantation, Carticel (injection into the knee of cartilage cells grown from tissue cultures) - Chiari malformation decompression surgery - Cochlear implant (surgical implant of a device into the ear to try to improve hearing) - Dental implants and oral appliances - Dialysis visits - Dorsal column (lumbar) neurostimulators: trial or implantation (for relief of severe pain) - Electric or motorized wheelchairs and scooters - Endoscopic nasal balloon dilation procedures - Functional endoscopic sinus surgery (FESS) - Gender affirmation surgery

 - Hip surgery to repair impingement syndrome

 - Hyperbaric oxygen therapy

 - Lower Limb prosthetics

+- Infertility services and pre-implantation genetic testing

+- Nonparticipating freestanding ambulatory surgical facility services, when referred by a participating provider

 - Organ transplants

 - Orthognathic surgery procedures, bone grafts, osteotomies and surgical management of the temporomandibular joint (reconstructive surgeries to attempt to correct structural abnormalities of the jaw bones)

 - Osseointegrated implant

 - Osteochondral allograft/knee (grafting of cartilage and bone from a cadaver to the knee joint)

 - Proton beam radiotherapy

-- Reconstruction or other procedures that may be considered cosmetic
+- Reconstructive or other procedures that may be considered cosmetic

+- Shoulder arthroplasty including revision procedures

 - Surgical spinal procedures

 - Uvulopalatopharyngoplasty, including laser-assisted procedures (surgery to reconfigure the soft palate to try to help with sleep apnea)

 - Ventricular assist devices

-- Travel

-- Use of an out-of-network provider for preventive care services.
+- Coverage at an in-network benefit level for out-of-network provider or facility unless services are emergent

+- Transcranial magnetic stimulation (TMS)

+- Partial Hospitalization

+- Maternity and newborn stays that exceed the standard length of stay